Kiwiengr/Arduino-Font-Pal-Project/README.md

 (2a) Perform an interleave merge of fontChar & fontFlag sections of lcdString, excluding the '|' marker, e.g., "LR DoobyoD|ll BBB LBB" --> "LlRl DBoBoBb yLoBDB"), and also processes the top row of double-row symbols (e.g., "Test|B CASE|BBBB|" --> "TBe s t "):

 (3) We are nearly ready to copy the merged lcdString into screenImage starting at startPos.
 Still, first, we need to clean up the CC_id_table, removing any entries that will be overwritten by the current lcdString, which is necessary to maximize the tiny eight CC CGRAM resource.
 Here are the details of how that is done: Parse the even characters in merged_screenImage for CC codes that will be overwritten by a newly merged lcdString, beginning at startPos, and ending at startPos + lcdString.length() -1.
 As we discover these CCs in the relevant section of screenImage, we will delete them from the CC_id_table.
 And because CCs in screenImage are codes in the range 0x08-0x0f, that is the range we will look for.
 The tricky part of this parsing is to take into account that just like merged_lcsString, screenImage also uses the merged format of screenImage, wherein the relevant fontChars are at even locations, 0, 2, 4, 6, ...
 We can obtain even addresses by using a simple arithmetic left-shift (<< 1).
 However, we don't do this for CC_id_table (a table that contains a list of the CCs loaded into CGRAM of the LCD's controller chip).
-Given that C++ arrays are 0-relative, the CC_id_table addressing is 0x00 to 0x07, but because 0x00 (\nul) has special use in C and C++ for marking the end of c-char character strings, we cannot use 0x00 as a CC code value in String function and char processing.
+Given that C++ arrays are 0-relative, the CC_id_table addressing is 0x00 to 0x07, but because 0x00 (\nul) has particular use in C and C++ for marking the end of c-char character strings, we cannot use 0x00 as a CC code value in String function and char processing.
 Luckily, the HD44780 LCD controller provides a set of shadow addresses for the CGRAM: 0x08-0x0f, obtained by adding 8 to the 0x00-0x07 addresses.
 This avoids treating the 0x00 CC code value as a special case.
 However, since, as mentioned above, C and C++ arrays start at 0 and proceed up from there, this program uses both ranges, 0x00-0x07 and 0x08-0x0f, as and when necessary.
 Typical contents of CC_id_table may look like this:
 ```
      CC_id_table[0] = "2C"; // ==> CC code = 0x08 = 0 + 8 = 8  ("2C" fonChar,fontFlag)
      CC_id_table[1] = "3C"; // ==> CC code = 0x09 = 1 + 8 = 9